crytic/building-secure-contracts/program-analysis/echidna/frequently_asked_questions.md

 The `e` marker indicates that Echidna collected a trace that ends with an assertion failure.
 As we can see, the path ends in the assert, so it should fail there.

+## Why coverage information seems incorrect or incomplete?

+Coverage mappings can be imprecesie, however, if it fails completely, it could be that you are using the [`viaIR` optimization option](https://docs.soliditylang.org/en/v0.8.14/ir-breaking-changes.html?highlight=viaIR#solidity-ir-based-codegen-changes), which seems to have some unexpected impact on the solc maps that we are still investigating.
+As a workaround, disable `viaIR`.

+## Echidna crashes showing ` NonEmpty.fromList: empty list`

+Echidna relies on the Solidity metadata to detect where each contract is deployed.
+Please do not disable it.
+If this is not the case, please [open an issue](https://github.com/crytic/echidna/issues) in our issue tracker.

 ## Echidna stopped working for some reason.
 How can I debug it?

-Use “--format text” and open an issue with the error you see in your console or ask in the #ethereum channel at the EmpireHacking slack.
+Use `--format text` and open an issue with the error you see in your console or ask in the #ethereum channel at the EmpireHacking slack.

 ## I am not getting expected results from Echidna tests.
 What can I do?